syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _Default Column Chooser window_

-> Note: The default Column Chooser displays the empty window when there is no hidden column initially.
+N> The default Column Chooser displays the empty window when there is no hidden column initially.

 #### Customizing Column Chooser